JustBuddy/UdonScripts/README.md

 Quality may vary, and is tooled for a specific use.

 ## SliderPersistence
-Watches a slider component and restores changed settings.
+Watches a slider component and restores changed settings when joining back.

 ## TogglePersistence
 Like SliderPersistence, but for toggle components.